stellar/soroban-quest/quests/1-hello-world/README.md

 sq login
 ```

 This will sign you in with your Discord account.
-You'll then be prompted to
-complete KYC or submit tax information, if either are required of you.

-> _Note:_ If you haven't completed the KYC flow and tax submission on the
-> [Stellar Quest site][sq-site], your ability to claim XLM awards will be
-> affected.
-Complete those steps so we can give you the awards you've worked
-> really hard for!

 ### Retrieve your Quest Account